8ft0/study-guide/docs/DevOps/scenarios/Implement Blue-Green Deployment Strategy.md

-# Scenario 5: Implement Blue-Green Deployment Strategy
+# Implement Blue-Green Deployment Strategy

 **Task:** Design a blue-green deployment strategy for a web application hosted on AWS.